institut-de-genomique/LocoGSE/README.md

-# Genome size estimation based on single-copy genes coverage
+# LocoGSE : Low coverage based Genome Size Estimator

-Many pipelines or algorithms can estimate the size of a genome.
-However, they are often based on kmers-method and need an annotated genome to estimate its size, which is not always alvailable.
+Many pipelines or algorithms can estimate the size of a genome. owever, they are either based on kmers, a method that requires high sequencing depth (>20X) or mapping on an assembly, which is not always alvailable.
-Moreover, annotating genomes just to get some statistics about their theoric size is not very time-efficient, as the annotation process can be complicated and/or time-consuming.
+Moreover, assembling and annotating genomes just to get some statistics about their theoric size is not very time-efficient.
-Here we propose a novel method based on a linear link between the average coverage for OneKp single copy genes, the family of a sample of interest and the sequencing depth.
+Here we propose a novel method based on mapping of reads on single copy genes , that is linearily related to the sequencing depth.
 This link can be expressed like that :